JWahle/piCoreCDSP/README.md

 The extensions won't be loaded on startup, so startup time should not be impacted.
 Just call the script with the `-k` or `--keep-downloads` parameter.

-### Running your own python scripts
-You can run python scripts requiring `pycamilladsp` or `pycamilladsp-plot` like this:
-1. Copy your script from your local machine to pCP: `scp <your_script> tc@pcp.local:~`
-2. In `Tweaks > User Commands` set one of the commands to this:
-   `sudo -u tc sh -c 'source /usr/local/camillagui/environment/bin/activate; python3 /home/tc/<your_script>'`
-3. Save and reboot

-If you need to access files in your script, make sure to use absolute paths.

 ### Running CamillaDSP standalone

 You can run CamillaDSP standalone.
 This might be useful, if you want to capture audio from some audio device.